Our new online service for exams from 2020 - FAQs

 Music Theory Private Visits take place at an approved venue organised by an applicant (the Visit Organiser).
 This venue must be an educational institution, a music service or an educational department at a prison/hospital.
 All Music Theory exams take place on set dates in our main exam sessions and must be booked during the main session booking period.

 Visit Organisers book and run Private Visits.
 The Visit Organiser is responsible for going online to book and create their Private Visit and for sharing their Venue Code with any Permitted Applicants.
+Applicants cannot book exams at a Private Visit without the permission of the Visit Organiser.
+The Visit Organiser can ‘remove’ Permitted Applicant status at any time should they wish to.
 Visit Organisers are also responsible for finalising the timetable and for sharing this information with their candidates and any Permitted Applicants.

 Permitted Applicants are applicants who have received permission from a Visit Organiser to book their candidates at a Private Visit.